SheikhDeveloper/ResumeTextAnalysisAPI/README.md

 ## How to use it

-1. Upload your resume text to the API
+1. Upload your resume texts list to the API
 2. Get the prediction

 ## About the model